becarpenter/graspy/README.md

 This code IS NOT INTENDED FOR PRODUCTION USE.
 See the license and disclaimer in the grasp.py source file.

-Status on 2017-07-01:
+Status on 2017-07-21:

 These versions use the latest GRASP API with integer error codes.
 INCOMPATIBLE WITH PYTHON GRASP RELEASES BEFORE 2017!

-Also the assigned GRASP port number, 7017, is now used.
+Also the assigned GRASP port number, 7017, and the official link-local multicast address ff02::13 are now used.
 INCOMPATIBLE WITH ALL PREVIOUS PYTHON GRASP RELEASES!

 They are coded in Python 3 and will fail with Python 2.